bendalab/plottools/docs/structure.md

 Then a plotting function usually gets quite simple.
 What is left to specify simply is:

 - what to plot, e.g. `ax.plot(x, y)`.
-Of course this can be several commands, but if you provide the data such that can directly stuff it into the plot commands, this stays simple.
+Of course, this might require several commands, but if you provide the data such that they can directly stuff it into the plot commands, this stays simple.
 - how to annotate, e.g. `ax.text()` and/or some arrows.
 - axis limits, e.g. `ax.set_xlim()`.
 - tick marks (actually that often is a matter of design and should not be here...).